pOSNode/ML-Healthcare-Project/README.md

-# My Diabetes Prediction Model
+# My ML Healthcare Projects

 You can view the Jupyter Notebook's Here.